 A root canal procedure targets the infection

 The procedure involves opening the tooth and then removing the infected tissue.
-The doctor then cleans and disinfects the inner tooth and root canals before placing a restorative filling material.
+The dentist then cleans and disinfects the inner tooth and root canals before placing a restorative filling material.
 A tooth cap or dental

 We restore the tooth after removing the infected tissue

 After placing the restorative filling material, gutta percha, the doctor will cap the tooth with a lifelike dental crown.
 Doing so helps prevent further decay or reinfection, while also ensuring the tooth looks natural and blends with the rest of the smile.